Bhumika987/Voxera/README.md

 transcripts and flags which calls need a manager's attention today, with every judgment tied back to an exact moment in the call.

-> **Name note:** the product is **Voxera** everywhere it's shown — frontend,
-> login, repo, and the FastAPI/Swagger title.
-Two on-disk artifact names
-> still use the earlier spelling: the SQLite file `data/vexora.db` and the
-> ChromaDB collection `vexora_calls`.
-Those are left as-is on purpose —
-> renaming them would strand the database and vector store that already ship
-> with a full run of all 1,441 calls.
-They're storage filenames, not the
-> product name.

 ## Project layout

 ```